bitvijays/bitvijays.github.io/source/_posts/2014-11-07-learning-from-ctf-forensics.markdown

 ```
 </li>

-<li>Use online services such as [http://www.decompileandroid.com/](http://www.decompileandroid.com).
+<li>Use online services such as <a href="http://www.decompileandroid.com/">Decompile Android</a>.
 Once it's decompiled, we can download the decompiled files and unpack them. </li>

 </ul>
 </li>